City Group Leaders' Page.

 For example, you are likely to serve hot drinks in a City Group meeting which, if spilt, could burn someone.
 You could reduce this risk by making sure that everyone has a flat surface on which to place their hot drink.

 Download the risk assessment form and watch the video below or follow the instructions to help you complete your risk assessment for your City Group.
 If you are meeting with your City Group online, then you can begin your risk assessment with this template.
-Once completed, please email a copy to Joe.
+Once completed, please email a copy to Daniel.

 Pastoral care and safeguarding.